gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    For DTLS over SCTP, which automatically fragment and reassemble datagrams, there is no PMTU limitation.
-However, DTLS/SCTP MUST NOT write any record that exceeds the maximum record size of 2^14 bytes.
+However, DTLS/SCTP data chunks MUST NOT exceeds the size of 2^14 bytes.

 ## Replay Detection